jstolarek/skye-dsh/README.md

-Skye-DSH is an experimental extension of [Database-Supported Haskell](https://github.com/ulricha/dsh) with support for provenance tracking as described in "Language-integrated Provenance in Haskell" by Jan Stolarek and James Cheney.
+Skye-DSH is an experimental extension of [Database-Supported Haskell](https://github.com/ulricha/dsh) with support for provenance tracking as described in ["Language-integrated Provenance in Haskell"](https://arxiv.org/abs/1803.10202), Jan Stolarek and James Cheney, The Art, Science, and Engineering of Programming, 2018, Vol. 2, Issue 3, Article 11.
 This project is a meta-project that uses git submodules to group together forks of several DSH subprojects.
 The main development branch is `provenance` in the `dsh` submodule.
 Skye-DSH currently supports *where-provenance* and *lineage* tracking.

 Building and running